 - To use this feature, you must define "filter strings".
 If the "filter string" appears in a requested URL, the request is blocked. - Enabling the URL Filter also affects the Internet Access Log.
 If Enabled, the "Destination" field in the log will display the URL.
 Otherwise, it will display the IP Address.

 URL Filter Screen

-Click the "Configure URL Filter" button on the Internet screen to access the URL Filter screen.
+Click the "URL Filter" on the Advanced menu to access the URL Filter screen.
 An example screen is shown below.